-Michael’s work at the Grammy-nominated reissue label The Numero Group has given him the tremendous opportunity to share rediscovered artists, music, films, and photographs with new audiences around the world.
+Michael’s work at the reissue label The Numero Group gave him the tremendous opportunity to share rediscovered artists, music, films, and photographs with new audiences around the world.
 In 2015 he finished producing a feature-length documentary 'Syl Johnson: Any Way The Wind Blows' about the best soul singer you've ever heard -- even if you've never heard of him.
 You have also listened to his sound design work on NPR, A&E, The History Channel, Animal Planet and various feature films, television shows & audio books.